MT-CTF/capturetheflag/mods/ctf/ctf_map/README.md

 - Many blocks have an indestructible variant
 - Don't forget to add
 	- Team chests
 	- Indestructible blocks under the flag.
-The minimum is 5x5 blocks in surface area.
+The minimum is 5x5 blocks, with the flag on top of them in the center.
-	- "Indestructible Barrier Glass" (`ctf_map:ind_glass`) around the edge of the world.
+	- "Indestructible Barrier Glass" (`ctf_map:ind_glass`) around the sides of the world (You don't need it on the ceiling)
 	- "Indestructible Red Barrier Glass" (`ctf_map:ind_glass_red`) for the build-time wall.
-This will disappear once the match begins.
+This will disappear once the match begins, if the barrier area covers it (More on that later).
 	- "Indestructible Red Barrier Stone" (`ctf_map:ind_stone_red`) for underground build-time wall.
-This will turn to stone(`default:stone`) once the match begins.
+This will turn into stone(`default:stone`) once the match begins, if the barrier area covers it (More on that later).

 If you wish to save your map for later edits, follow the note in the section about exporting the map.